A New Day (The Wire): Homicide

 Bunk Moreland and Kima Greggs tease Lester Freamon about his return to Major Crimes as he packs up his desk.
 Carver arrives and questions Bunk about Randy.
 Bunk tells Carver that Herc did not pass Randy to him.
 Both men realize that Herc is to blame.
 When Bunk and Freamon quiz Herc about Randy, he claims that Randy had no useful information, but Bunk is not mollified.
 Freamon mediates the discussion and asks Herc to tell him everything he did while working on the case.
 He learns about Herc's traffic stop of Chris and Snoop and the discovery of their nailgun.

 Bunk and Freamon visit Prez at the school.
 They explain that they went to see Randy, but, per Prez's advice, he would not talk to them.
 Bunk tells Prez that he is siding with the criminals; Prez asserts that he is looking out for his kids.
 Freamon is diplomatic and wishes Prez well.
-Bunk asks Prez for a little information and Prez reports Randy's story about telling Lex to meet a girl at the playground.
+Bunk asks Prez for a little information, and Prez reports Randy's story about telling Lex to meet a girl at the playground.
 Bunk and Freamon investigate the playground.
 The surrounding vacant homes pique Freamon's interest.
 Bunk watches in silence as Freamon does his work.
-Freamon investigates the boarded up homes and discovers that some of them have been sealed with plywood and screws.
+Freamon investigates the boarded-up homes and discovers that some have been sealed with plywood and screws.
 Others are loosely boarded up with rusty old screws.
 Freamon notices that one door in particular has been newly and tightly sealed by a nail gun.
-He realizes that vacant apartments have been used as makeshift tombs to stash dead bodies.
+He realizes that the vacant apartments have been used as makeshift tombs to stash dead bodies.